fmalina/revisions-blocl/activism/privateislandwhybritain.md

 the people they sold it to.

-As everywhere in the South-East, there is a huge, growing, unsatisfied need for housing that doesn’t require you to earn an above average income to afford.
+As everywhere in the South-East, there is a huge, growing, unsatisfied need for housing that doesn't require you to earn an above average income to afford.
 With the original council housing stock still dwindling and not being replaced, how is that need going to be met?
 One possibility is that slums will come back.